jjsantanna/krebsonsecurity_crawler/README.md

 # krebsonsecurity_crawler
-Crawler krebsonsecurity.com for booters and stresses
+Crawler krebsonsecurity.com for booters and stressers